iamfazn/iamfazn/README.md

 ### Hi there 👋

-I've 5+ years of experience building distributed, deep learning systems in areas like search, natural language processing, and computer vision.
+I've 5+ years of experience building deep learning systems in areas like art, language, and perception.

 I'm comfortable operating in teams and working independently with minimal oversight across different functional units developing a high tolerance for ambiguity and always ready to roll up my sleeves.